carlylminjoy/100-days-of-code/log.md

 ### Day 17: August 16, 2017

 **Today's Progress**: Started Wikipedia Viewer project.
+Learned basic Sass.
+Worked through some js exercises on udemy.

 **Thoughts:** Starting to enjoy the workflow of committing changes and pushing to git regularly.
-Watched a Sass course with SitePoint; found it really interesting and decided to use Sass with this project.
-Played around with creating color palettes with Sass.
-Got a pretty good layout happening for this project, will start working on the functionality tomorrow.
-Completed a few javascript exercises with Colt Steele's web developer bootcamp through udemy.
-Also, I'm up to day 6 of the Advanced Beginner Challenge with javascript and feeling like I'm understanding different javascript frameworks a lot better.
+Found Sass really interesting and exciting and decided to implement it in this project.
+Played around with creating color palettes and got a pretty good layout happening; will start working on the functionality tomorrow.
+Also, I'm up to day 6 of the JavaScript Advanced Beginner Challenge and feeling like I'm understanding different javascript frameworks a lot better.
+All the technologies that used to intimidate me are starting to feel a little less overwhelming.

 **Link to work:** [Wikipedia Viewer](https://github.com/carlyminjoy/frontend_projects/tree/master/wikipedia_viewer)